cca-io/rescript-mui/documentation/docs/project-structure/modules.md

 ### Global module

-For convenience, `bs-material-ui` offers the `MaterialUi` module as well.
+For convenience, `rescript-material-ui` offers the `MaterialUi` module as well.
 It includes all components and a few special ones, which will be discussed later.
 This modules primary purpose is not having to type out the `MaterialUi_` part of the component modules each time.
 Example:

 ```reason
 @react.component